"Go to Joe 30330": Biden's closing statement leaves people scratching their heads

 Perhaps listening to all the other candidates say "go to" their websites tripped Biden up.
 When it was his turn to deliver his closing statement, he parroted the "go to" and botched his message.

-When you do text "Joe" to that number, you get a standard campaign fundraising message from "Team Joe."
+When you do text that number, you get a standard campaign fundraising message from "Team Joe."

 $3 in 3 hours and 30 minutes — 30330.
 Biden's strange request is making sense now.